glytoucan/glytoucan/manual/search-engine.md

 Search Engine
 ------------
   The Search Engine can be used to search through the Glytoucan website for any information that you are looking for.
+The seach box is located on the front page or under the Search menu on the top navigation bar.

 ![Search Engine](/images/manual/search-engine.png)

 <br>

-A list of links will pop up for any common pages of what you are searching for.
+A list of links will pop up for any related pages of what you are searching for.

 <br>